bhudson455/bhudson455/README.md

 - 👋 Hi, I’m @bhudson455
 - 👀 I’m interested in Technical Writing
 - 🌱 I’m currently learning SQL and forms of techincal writing
-- 💞️ I’m looking to collaborate on prjoects
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me: email me at benjaminhudson353@yahoo.com

 <!---